Purpose (Justin Bieber album): Titling and artwork

 According to Bieber, he chose the album's title because he felt like he lost his purpose and felt that he finally got his purpose back.
 He continued: "'The word ['purpose'] is so important in life...
 My purpose is to inspire people and use my platform to help people'."
 As noted by MTV News' Patrick Hosken, in the album's cover, "Bieber is shirtless and assuming a very dignified stance, hands meeting in a prayer-like pose, head looking down at what lies at his torso: the word 'Purpose,' written in the same script we first saw [the] week when he unveiled the title."
 The cover also has a symbol, which "resembl[es] an asymmetrical cross with a small circle attached covering the entire background and painted on his torso."
 The deluxe edition uses the same cover, only the background & crosses are tinted in black.
-Purpose was initially banned in various Middle Eastern countries and Indonesia due to the cover art's heavy Christian references, most prominently Bieber's cross tattoo and his praying stance, which were deemed "too provocative".
+Purpose was initially banned in various Middle Eastern countries and Indonesia due to the cover art's Christian references, most prominently Bieber's cross tattoo and his praying stance, which were deemed "too provocative".
 An alternate cover was issued for these countries, depicting Bieber atop of a cliff, looking out over a shore.